lfelderecon/clusterseminar/README.md

 12.02.
 Mia Teschner,

-## Daten for the Summer Semester 2025
+## Dates for the Summer Semester 2025
 tbd